MoritzGoeckel/NodeJsNewsCrawler/Readme.md

 * JQuery

 ##Setup
 Download the files, install Redis, install the npm dpendencies and run the 'Start.js'.
 You can also specify the news sources in the data/sources.json.
 After start navigate with your favorite browser to http://localhost:3000 to see the frontend.
-If you want to use the bots.
-You have to create the config.json in the /data folder.
+If you want to use the bots, you have to create the config.json in the /data folder.
 There is an example config in the same folder.

 ##Usage
 To run the webserver and the downloader / processor just execute the 'Start.js' file